Deep Learning for Deepfakes Creation and Detection: A Survey: Deepfake Detection

 The use of photo response non uniformity (PRNU) analysis was proposed in \cite{Koopman2018} to detect deepfakes from authentic ones.
 PRNU is a component of sensor pattern noise, which is attributed to the manufacturing imperfection of silicon wafers and the inconsistent sensitivity of pixels to light because of the variation of the physical characteristics of the silicon wafers.
-When a photo is taken, the sensor imperfection is introduced into the high-frequency bands of the content in the form of invisible noise.
-Because the imperfection is not uniform across the silicon wafer, even sensors made from the silicon wafer produce unique PRNU.
-Therefore, PRNU is often considered as the fingerprint of digital cameras left in the images by the cameras \cite{Lukas2006, Rosenfeld2009}.
-The analysis is widely used in image forensics \cite{Li2012, Lin2017, Scherhag2019, Phan2019} and advocated to use in \cite{Koopman2018} because the swapped face is supposed to alter the local PRNU pattern in the facial area of video frames.
+The PRNU analysis is widely used in image forensics \cite{Rosenfeld2009, Li2012, Lin2017, Scherhag2019, Phan2019} and advocated to use in \cite{Koopman2018} because the swapped face is supposed to alter the local PRNU pattern in the facial area of video frames.
 The videos are converted into frames, which are cropped to the questioned facial region.
 The cropped frames are then separated sequentially into eight groups where an average PRNU pattern is computed for each group.
 Normalised cross correlation scores are calculated for comparisons of PRNU patterns among these groups.
-The authors in \cite{Koopman2018} created a test data set consisting of 10 authentic videos and 16 manipulated videos, where the fake videos were produced from the genuine ones by the DeepFaceLab tool \cite{DeepFaceLabweb}.
+A test dataset was created, consisting of 10 authentic videos and 16 manipulated videos, where the fake videos were produced from the genuine ones by the DeepFaceLab tool \cite{DeepFaceLabweb}.
 The analysis shows a significant statistical difference in terms of mean normalised cross correlation scores between deepfakes and the genuine.
-This analysis therefore suggests that PRNU has a potential in deepfake detection although a larger data set would need to be tested.
+This analysis therefore suggests that PRNU has a potential in deepfake detection although a larger dataset would need to be tested.